 - Prepare the RA duty schedule.

-- Participate in professional development sessions and staff meetings as called during the year.
+- Participate in professional development sessions and team meetings as called during the year.

 - Assume special assignments given by the don and/or director of student life.